Assessment and Reporting

 Assessment of student progress and achievement is an important part of ensuring student success.
 It provides feedback to students on the effectiveness of their learning and also on how to improve their learning.
 Furthermore, assessment provides feedback to teachers on the effectiveness of their teaching.
 At CBHS, parents/caregivers are encouraged to contact the school at any time if they have concerns.

-For years 7 to 12, reports are published via hard copy and DayMap to parents/caregivers at the end of terms 2 and 4 with grades and comments in line with achievement.
-In addition to this, students will receive mid-term academic progress indicators which are published on DayMap for parents/caregivers to view.
+For years 7 to 12, reports are published via DayMap to parents/caregivers at the end of terms 2 and 4 with grades and comments in line with achievement.
+In addition to this, students will receive live academic progress indicators which are published on DayMap for parents/caregivers to view.
 These indicators allow parents/caregivers and teachers to monitor student progress and where required, provide support to improve student learning.